Low Temperature Fluorescence Spectroscopy

 Edinburgh Instruments, Photonics Division, Livingston, UK, 21 February 2013

-Liquid nitrogen and liquid helium cryostats are available as part of the range of temperature controlled accessories for the FLS980 and FLS920 series of photoluminescence spectrometers from Edinburgh Photonics.
+Liquid nitrogen and liquid helium cryostats are available as part of the range of temperature controlled accessories for the FLS980 and FLS920 series of photoluminescence spectrometers.
 Fully field retrofittable, these cryostats allow fluorescence measurements and temperature maps to be made over the temperature ranges 77-300K and 4.2-325K respectively.
 Versions with an upper temperature of 500K are also available.

 Low temperature operation allows researchers to benefit from enhanced fluorescence intensities.
 Temperature maps can be generated by acquiring a series of emission, excitation, synchronous and anisotropy scans over a predefined temperature range.
 The individual measurements are automatically started when the target temperatures are reached.